influx6/dime/readme.md

 // BoolToByteAdapter defines a function that that will take a channel of bytes and return a channel of bool. type BoolToByteAdapter func(context.Context, chan bool) chan []byte
 ```

+## Service Interfaces
+Dime contains generated code for all base types supported by go for usage outside of the package in [Services](./services) directory.